uokorie/Analysis-of-Employee-details/README.md

 ![](Sheet_0.PNG)

-## Application of basic formulas and functions
+## Task 2 Application of basic formulas and functions

 **In worksheet 1, Show only employees who are ‘Freelancers’ and highlight the ones whose salaries are above $10000 In worksheet 2, split the employees’ full names into first name and last name.
 Check for duplicates and highlight if any (do not delete)